 Zoning law is the process of regulating land use within a town, city or county.
-Indiana's zoning law follows traditional "Euclidean zoning" wherein land is divided into "use districts" that designate where industrial, commercial, agricultural, residential, and other defined land uses will or will not be allowed.
+Indiana's zoning law follows traditional "Euclidean zoning" wherein land is divided into use districts that restrict where industrial, commercial, agricultural, residential and other defined land uses will be allowed.
 This style of zoning was upheld as constitutional in 1926 in the United State Supreme Court case of Village of Euclid v.
 Ambler Realty Company under the states' police power for protection of the public health, safety, welfare, and morals.